J.D. Power’s best auto insurance companies for overall customer satisfaction

 Is regional ranking different than national ranking?

-Regional rankings are more specific to the customer experience for a company in that area.
+Yes.
+Regional rankings are more specific to the customer experience within a company's area.
 Because they are more focused, they include smaller companies that don’t make the cut in national rankings.
+J.D.
+Power's auto satisfaction survey is only done by region.

 How often are J.D.
 Power rankings updated?